HathorNetwork/rfcs/projects/web-wallet/wallet-connect/0001-design.md

 Given that the shared key is not leaked, the message exchange should be secure from network man in the middle attacks as it is only displayed as a QRCode and scanned on the Wallet

+One important remark here is that the `symKey` is generated client-side by the `dApp`.
+The problem with this approach is that `dApps` can generate unsafe random bytes and expose themselves to attack vectors.

 <a name="privacy"/>

 ### Privacy